hey-red/Mime/README.md

 This library uses libmagic as backend and we can get more info about the file.
 See [this](https://github.com/hey-red/Mime/issues/16#issuecomment-306721390) issue.

 # Remarks
-- The Magic class is not thread safe, but if you use different instances on different threads it seems to work fine
+- The Magic class is not thread safe, but if you use different instances on different threads it seems to work fine.
-- The MimeGuesser seems to be thread safe, since it generates a new instance of Magic class on each use
+- The MimeGuesser seems to be thread safe, since it generates a new instance of Magic class on each use.

 ## License
 [MIT](LICENSE)